LOCATION & MAPS:

 These roads are generally single carriageway roadways.
 They are sealed and are of a good standard.

-"B" roads in Victoria:
+"B" roads in regional Victoria:

 - B12 - Mallee Highway